 Some companies have a position like a fleet manager that handles vehicles in house.
 Others use fleet management companies to handle most of the process for them.
 Inheritors of a fleet will begin their process by gathering data on the vehicles, including: ownership history, accident history, mileage, general condition and repair and maintenance history.
-Then they’ll implement a preventative maintenance schedule based on mileage and previous service check history.
+Then they’ll implement a preventative fleet vehicle maintenance schedule based on mileage and previous service check history.
 From there, it’s a process of determining when to replace fleet vehicles.

 To recap, fleet vehicles require a lot of maintenance.
 There’s preventative maintenance, accident repair (or replacement) and idle asset maintenance.
 This further requires either a company or salaried positions to manage.
 That doesn’t account for the cost of fuel either.
 For a fleet of any size, those expenses are big.
 The bigger the fleet is, the more those costs balloon.

 Even companies that have had fleet vehicles since their inception, there are alternatives.
 Vehicle programs that reimburse employees for the business use of personal vehicles always spend less than fleet programs.
 They also mitigate the risk of negligent entrustment lawsuits.
 But we’ll get into that later.
 Outside of general fleet vehicle maintenance are fleet repairs.